 —Amber Allison, Girl Scout volunteer

 Girl Scouts exists for girls, but it exists because of volunteers.
 By giving your time and talent, you can make it possible for girls to build character and skills for success in the real world.
 Research shows the influence one caring adult has on a child will last a lifetime.
 No matter what your interests, age or amount of time you can offer, Girl Scouts needs your help to provide opportunities for girls to build their courage, confidence and character.
 We will match your interests with the needs of girls, and work around your busy schedule.
 Training is provided for all volunteer positions.
-To contact a staff member directly about volunteering, e‑mail our Senior Volunteer Services Manager
+To contact a staff member directly about volunteering, e‑mail our Director of Community Development.

 Work Directly with Girls In a Variety of Settings